 Raja joined Watsi on December 23rd, 2014.
-Four years ago, Raja became the 1709th member to automatically support a new Watsi patient every month.
-Since then, 4,243 more people have become monthly donors!
+Five years ago, Raja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Raja's most recent donation supported Naw Lah, a 24-year-old pregnant woman from Thailand, to fund a safe Caesarean section for her new baby.

 Raja has funded healthcare for 83 patients in 13 countries.